 There is nothing more unpleasant than brushing your teeth and suddenly seeing blood on the brush or spitting out so-called bloody water.
 If you think you are the only one who has experienced it you should know that not so.
 About 50% of people have gum infections and periodontal disease.
+If you want to find a quick solution and dentist who specializes in gum disease treatment?
+Here is a full list of all gum disease dental clinics in Singapore.

 Gingivitis can be the initial form of gum disease, and its symptoms involve red and swollen gums.
 This is almost always caused by bacterial biofilm called plaque that builds upon or between your teeth.
 If you don't remove regularly this bacteria, it can lead to inflamed gums.
 Due to this inflammation, small spaces (or pockets) begin to form between them and the teeth.
 This could lead to more serious health problems such as receding gums, deep pockets between the teeth, and even tooth and bone loss.
 The gum infection is treatable, so it is very important to visit your dentist before your symptoms get worsen.